idvorkin/idvorkin.github.io/_posts/2015-11-28-essentialism.md

 ### 4) Trade off &#x2611;
 * Try to avoid reality of trade-offs, but in reality they can't be ignored.
-* Exist, can't be ignored.
+* Trade offs exist, can't be ignored.
-* Embrace them
+* Embrace the trade off,

 ### 5) Escape &#x2611;
 * Need to make space to think